2020 Kaharlyk police rape: People involved

-Investigation
+Investigation and court sentences

 Criminal proceedings have been instituted under Art.
 152 of the Criminal Code of Ukraine.
 On May 25, two police officers were detained and placed in a pre-trial detention center.
 DBR investigators prepared suspicions for them.
 They are charged with "Rape", "Torture" and "Excess of power or official authority by a law enforcement officer".
 The DBR demands arrest without the possibility of bail.

 In May 2020 the Verkhovna Rada (Ukraine's national parliament) Committee on Law Enforcement Plans plans to consider the case in closed session, the stated reason was the inadmissibility of disclosing information about the case.

 On June 22, the Kyiv Court of Appeals remanded the suspected police officers in custody for at least July 22.
 The suspects were forcibly taken biomaterial for examination.
 The arrested deny their guilt.

 On July 2, suspicions of torture and rape were handed over to two other police officers from Kaharlyk, one of whom was an operative of the same police station.
 The DBR explained that after the start of the investigation, they received complaints about other facts of torture in this police station.

 On July 3, the Holosiivskyi District Court of Kyiv chose a measure of restraint for two more employees of the Kaharlyk branch suspected of torture.

 On September 11, DBR representatives stated that almost all examinations in the case had been completed, and that the materials should be submitted to the court in the near future.

 In September 2021 of the five suspects Mykola Kuziv and Serhiy Sulima were in custody; Serhiy Panasenko, Yaroslav Levadniuk and Yevhen Trokhimenko were under house arrest.

+On May 24, 2023 Mykola Kuziv and Serhiy Sulima were sentenced to 11 years in prison each by the Obukhiv Raion Court.
+The two defendants were found guilty of all articles of the indictment.
+The National Police of Ukraine was ordered to pay 1.296 million hryvnias in damages to the victim.